ypinhsuan/tp/docs/UserGuide.md

 #### Deleting a lesson : `delete-lesson`

-If you would like to delete a lesson in a class, you can make use of this command.
+If you would like to delete a lesson in a specific class, you can make use of this command.

 **Format**: `delete-lesson c\CLASS_INDEX l\LESSON_INDEX`
 * Deletes the lesson at the specified `CLASS_INDEX` + `LESSON_INDEX`.